 One of the best ways to fund your MBA is to win a fellowship, grant, or a scholarship.
 You don't have to repay these funds, and some include interesting work opportunities in top firms.
 For instance, Goldman Sachs offers a fellowship that includes a summer associateship.
 You'll be paid for your associateship and you might even land a full-time job as a result.
 Goldman pays its fellows an additional $40,000 when they sign on for full-time work, plus you may also receive a signing bonus.

 Many states offer financial aid to MBA students.
 These scholarships and grants are often awarded to minority or underprivileged students, who tend to be underrepresented in MBA classrooms.
 There are also MBA scholarships that states designate specifically for female MBA candidates.
 Some states, and individual programs, offer scholarships for special concentrations.
+You can find a list of these through an easy online search or check the social media pages or websites of businesses you are interested in.

 Federal Financial Aid